Skip to Content

 Views from the Castle grounds

-Next take a walk along the river to Leakey’s bookshop.
+Next take a walk along the river to Leakey’s Bookshop.
 This second-hand bookshop in a converted church is the largest in Scotland.
-It’s been in business since 1979 and stocks everything from contemporary paperbacks to vintage prints, books and maps.
+It’s been in business for over 45 years and stocks everything from contemporary paperbacks to vintage prints, books and maps.

 It’s a real book-lovers’ paradise, with books piled high everywhere you look and woodburner in winter, original stained-glass windows and lots of comfy nooks.

-Then if you’re feeling hungry, make a stop off at Perk Café on Church Street for one (or more) of their signature doughnuts.
-They come in quirky flavours like rhubarb and custard or Twix and chocolate mousse, and they also do good coffee.
+Then if you’re feeling hungry, make a stop off at PERK on Church Street for one (or more) of their signature doughnuts.
+They come in quirky flavours like strawberry and white chocolate or hazelnut cream and Kinder Bueno, and they also do good coffee.

 Leakey’s bookshop